Install on Azure

 After deploying the infrastructure, you need to point your domains to the infrastructure created by Terraform.

-- From the terraform output:
+From the Terraform output:

 Retrieve the external IP address of the Application Gateway, and the CDN endpoint